sloth30799/Emovizz/README.md

 ## How to Use

-- npm install in both server
+- npm install in server
+- npm run dev in both
 - add Env variables (PORT, OPENAI_API_KEY)